pupelula/pupelula/README.md

 ###

-<p align="left">Data Analyst with 2+ years in B2C customer support and operations, including 1 year in Customer Care BI; skilled in reporting, data analysis, and optimizing processes to enhance customer experience.</p>
+<p align="left">Data Analyst with 2+ years in B2C customer support and operations, including 1 year in Customer Care BI.
+Skilled in reporting, data analysis, and optimizing processes to enhance customer experience.</p>

 ###